The Spiral Periodic Table

 The grid shows what exists.
 The spiral shows how it came to be.

-The Grid says: “These are the notes the universe plays.”
-The Spiral says: “This is the song.”
+The grid says: “These are the notes the universe plays.”
+The spiral says: “This is the song.”

 The elements exist because the field permits them.
 They repeat because stability comes in quantised forms.
 They build in complexity because energy, seeking equilibrium, finds ever more elaborate ways to configure itself.

-This is not classification.
+This is not just classification.
 This is process.
 And the spiral makes it visible.

 Availability